vedph/cadmus_doc/core/core.config.md

 Dashes are used to represent spaces, while dots define a naming hierarchy.

 As a convention, an ID should be modeled after a reversed URI domain, and prefixed with `fr.` in the case of part fragments.
-For instance, a note part ID might be `net.fusisoft.note`, and a comment layer fragment ID might be `fr.net.fusisoft.comment`.
+For instance, a note part ID might be `it.vedph.note`, and a comment layer fragment ID might be `fr.it.vedph.comment`.

 These IDs are used in configuration profiles to define the parts and fragments types used in a Cadmus database.